 - Add Pecans: With the help of a spatula, fold in the pecans.
 Mix to combine.

 - Bake: Divide the batter evenly between the three prepared cake pans.
 Bake the cakes for about 25 – 28 minutes.
-Remove from the oven and cool.
+Remove from the oven and cool on a wire rack.

 - Make Cream Cheese Frosting: You can use an electric handheld mixer or a stand mixer fitted with the paddle attachment beat the butter and the cream cheese until smooth.
 Add the vanilla and gradually add the powdered sugar.
 Mix until fluffy and smooth.